rh-mobb/aro-workshop-content/aro-content/ops/2-aro-day-2-operations.md

 managed-upgrade-operator   1/1     1            1           2m2s
 ```

-1. Configure the Managed Upgrade Operator
+Next, configure the Managed Upgrade Operator by using the following YAML embedded into a bash command:

 ```
 cat << EOF | oc apply -f -